breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

     Notice the dev value in the code block.

-    `nodemon.js`
+    `nodemon app.js`

-    This is how you will run your code in the VSCode terminal.
+    With this, `nodemon app.js` will run when you execute the script `npm run dev` in the VSCode terminal.

 #### 2.Run Script To Start Server

 Remember when we installed nodemon?
 This is why we installed it.

-When you run your script, 'nodemon app.js', your program will run on the chosen localhost port.
-Nodemon will also make sure that your code updates and continues to run rather than having to run a script after any updates.
+When you run your script, 'npm run dev', this will trigger the command 'nodemon app.js' and your program will run on the chosen localhost port.
+Nodemon will also make sure that your code updates and continues to run rather than having to run a script after any updates to your file.

 Now, run the script in your command terminal to start the server.

 You will now be able to see your program when you open localhost:8000.
-Localhost number is the port number declared in your app.js file.
+Localhost number is the port number that was declared in your app.js file.

 ??? success "Screenshot: Port URL"